 - F: A solid machined brass pin is used in all our connectors for extra strength and attaches through the insulator to the base of the antenna, making a positive electrical connection, as well as a mechanical connection.

 Note: Chinese radios such as the Wouxun, Anytone, and Baofeng's have a different gender mount than Yaesu, etc. The antennas we sell are a proper fit for the radio you are buying.
 This eliminates the need to purchase a gender changer to enable you to be able to mount an antenna intended for North American/Japanese radios which then changes the gain of your antenna and creates a standing wave.
 A standing wave is undesirable in that will decrease your transmit power (and thus range), and it also degrades the components in your radio that will cause it to fail over time.
 These antennas average 24cm in length.

-To purchase antennas please contact us via email and we'll send you an invoice and payment instructions.
+To get pricing, or to purchase antennas please submit an order form (click here for link), and we'll send you an invoice and payment instructions.